HaxeFlixel/snippets.haxeflixel.com/_proofs/movement/jumping.md

 if (jumping && !jumpPressed)
 	jumping = false;

+/*
-// reset jumpTimer when touching the floor if (sprite.isTouching(DOWN) && !jumping)
+ * Reset jumpTimer when touching the floor
+ * Note: This sprite's touching flags are set via FlxG.collide,
+ * and are reset to false on super.update
+ */
+if (sprite.isTouching(DOWN) && !jumping)
 	jumpTimer = 0;